yardensapir/Interactive-Rating-Component-React-JS/README.md

 # Interactive rating component

 This is a nice, small project to practice handling user interactions and updating the DOM with React Hooks such as useReducer, useLocation and more.
-I took this chalange from the website frontendmentor.io

 ## Screenshots

 ![](https://res.cloudinary.com/dz209s6jk/image/upload/f_auto,q_auto:good,w_900/Challenges/mow7ca07z3qa0ffbwc2p.jpg)